-Application can implement encryption directly, examples are PGP or ZIP with password.
+Application encryption examples are PGP or ZIP compression with password.

 Encryption of files (inside filesystem or through independent layer like Linux eCryptfs) provides more generic solution.
-But some parts (like filesystem metadata) are still unencrypted.
-However this solution provides easy way how to store data encrypted with private key per user.
+Yet some parts (like filesystem metadata) are still unencrypted.
+However this solution provides encrypted data with private key per user.
 (Every user can have own directory encrypted by own key.)

-The lower layer is the encryption of the whole disk called Full Disk Encryption.
-FDE is completely transparent to the user (user does not need to choose what to encrypt because the whole disk is encrypted).
+Encryption of the low-level storage (disk) is called Full Disk Encryption (FDE).
+It is completely transparent to the user (it does not need to choose what to encrypt because the whole disk is encrypted and the encrypted disk behaves the same as a disk without encryption).

-The disadvantage is that everyone who knows the password can read the whole disk, so for encryption private to user it must be combined with another layer of encryption.
+The major disadvantage is that everyone who knows the password can read the whole disk.
+Often we combine FDE with another encryption layer.
+The primary use of FDE is to provide data confidentiality in power-down mode (stolen laptop does not leak user data).

-The primary use for FDE is prevention to data loss in power-down mode (stolen laptop).
-Once the disk is unlocked, the main encryption key remains in system, usually in system RAM.
+Once the disk is unlocked, the main encryption key remains in system, usually directly in system RAM.
+Exercise II will show how easy is to get this key from memory image of system.

-Another disadvantage of the FDE is that it cannot guarantee integrity of data.
-Because the encryption is fully transparent, the ciphertext and plaintext device are of the same size, there is no space to store any integrity information.
+Another disadvantage of FDE is that it usually cannot guarantee integrity of data.
+Encryption is fully transparent, the ciphertext and plaintext device are of the same size, there is no space to store any integrity information.
 This allows various attacks by direct modification of ciphertext.

 The FDE works on the sector level, as the same as the block device.
-The atomic units for the encrypted device are sectors.
-Sectors are encrypted independently with symmetric cipher.
-Because size of symmetric cipher block is smaller than size of sector, an encryption mode have to be used.
+Atomic units for encrypted devices are sectors.
+Sectors are encrypted independently and always use symmetric cipher.
+Cipher block size is in recent symmetric ciphers smaller than size of a sector.
+Here we need to use an encryption mode (suitable for storage encryption).

 It is crucial that the same data in different sectors must produce different ciphertext pattern.
-This is achieved by a per-sector tweak (IV, Initialization Vector) which is usually derived from logical sector offset (sector number).
+This is achieved by a per-sector tweak (IV, Initialization Vector) that is usually derived from logical sector offset (sector number).
 Combination of properly used IV and encryption mode is critical for the security of the FDE system.

-Figure 1. shows example of wrongly used mode for encryption (here ECB, Electronic Codebook, or in other words encryption without sector tweak and without feedback).
+Figure 1 shows an example of wrongly used mode for encryption (here ECB, Electronic Codebook).
 Another problems could appear with CBC mode [CBC] and predictable IV.
-Then attacker can use predictability of IV and create watermarks and detect them directly from ciphertext (to prove existence of some data).
+Then attacker can use predictability of IV and create watermarks and detect them directly from ciphertext.
+We will show this on legacy TrueCrypt device in Exercise III.

 Today, the most used encryption mode for disks is XTS [XTS].
-This mode is constructed such way, that it can safely use predictable sector number as IV.
+This mode is constructed such way, that it can safely use predictable sector number directly as an IV.
+Schema of CBC and XTS encryption mode is in Appendix.